CS-433/ml-project-2-las_macinas/README.md

 ├── src                     # Source files
 │    └── helpers            # Helpers for the implementation of the code
 │    └── models             # Savestate of the best models
-└── README.md
+├── run                     # Run the model : training and testing └── README.md
 </pre>